DmitriiChikovinskii/SpaceLogger/README.md

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate SpaceLogger into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "DmitriiChikovinskii/SpaceLogger"